CS2103AUG2016-F11-C2/main/docs/UserGuide.md

 ## Orientation

-1. Tasks in CMDo are sorted accordingly, hence, tasks that are closest to the deadline will be at the top, as shown below.<br>
+1. Tasks in CMDo are sorted accordingly, hence, tasks that are closest to the deadline will be at the top, as shown below.<br><br>
    <img src="images/Main.jpeg" width="600"><br>
 2. Tasks are coded as follows